rbassot/serprintine/README.md

 Serprintine* is a search-driven Battlesnake AI in Python 3.7 that implements A* searching and dead-end filling algorithms.
 Food-finding and own-tail-chasing are prioritized in the arena.
 Valid moves are assessed and the most positively influenced move is selected.

-This snake uses [Bottle web framework](http://bottlepy.org/docs/dev/index.html) to manage HTTP requests and responses, and [gunicorn web server](http://gunicorn.org/) for running bottle [Heroku](https://heroku.com/deploy) as a cloud application.
+This snake uses [Bottle web framework](http://bottlepy.org/docs/dev/index.html) to manage HTTP requests and responses, and [gunicorn web server](http://gunicorn.org/) for running bottle on [Heroku](https://heroku.com/deploy) as a cloud application.

 For API documentation, visit [https://github.com/battlesnakeio/community/blob/master/starter-snakes.md](https://github.com/battlesnakeio/community/blob/master/starter-snakes.md).
 Dependencies are listed in [requirements.txt](https://github.com/rbassot/serprintine/blob/snake-update/requirements.txt).